 Coveo Usage Analytics

-The Coveo Usage Analytics module is enabled by default in a Coveo Search Page.
+The Coveo UA module is enabled by default in a Coveo Search Page.
 Therefore, no configuration is needed to capture search page events (see Usage Analytics Recorded Events).

 Accessing Usage Analytics Reports